Skip to content

 1. If the key is empty, store it as empty (nothing to encrypt)

-5. Generate a random nonce (one-time number) using crypto/rand — this ensures encrypting the same key twice produces different ciphertext
+6. Generate a random nonce using crypto/rand — this ensures encrypting the same key twice produces different ciphertext

-6. Encrypt the key and prepend the nonce to the ciphertext
+7. Encrypt the key and prepend the salt + nonce to the ciphertext

 When Ghost loads the config:

-1. If the value is empty or doesn’t start with enc:, return it as-is (plaintext passthrough)
+1. If the value is empty, return it as-is

 6. Decrypt using AES-256-GCM — this also verifies integrity (detects tampering)